gryphon/custom_table/README.md

 * Customize visible fields for each user
 * Exporting table to XLSX (helpers for CAXLSX, fast_excel and CSV)

-Requires and works only with Ransack, Kaminari, Bootstrap CSS, Rails, simple_form and Turbo gems.
+Requires and works only with Ransack, Kaminari, Bootstrap, simple_form and Turbo.

 ## Setup